-How to deal with someone who’s showing signs
+How to deal with someone who’s showing signs of declining mental health

 - Hypertension – high blood pressure